The next generation of your SOAR doesn’t have to be a re-platform.

 Why Legacy SOAR Isn’t Enough

 Cortex XSOAR is an incident response orchestration platform.
 It executes pre-defined playbooks against the incidents those playbooks were designed to handle.
 That model worked when SOAR was new.
-In a Rev 4 enterprise SOC, the architecture leaves critical gaps:
+In a modern enterprise SOC, the architecture leaves critical gaps:

 - Authored playbooks plateau: Static playbook libraries cap at roughly 30 to 40% alert-type coverage.
 The rest stays manual, no matter how large the Cortex marketplace grows.